facelessuser/Rummage/docs/src/markdown/usage.md

 default, the patterns are applied to the base file or folder name.
 See [File Patterns](./search.md#wildcard) to learn more about accepted wild card pattern syntax and how to configure optional file pattern features.

-/// tip | Hidden Files
+> [!tip] Hidden Files
-Rummage assumes dot files as hidden on all systems.
-Additionally, on Windows and macOS, it will also look at a file's filesystem attributes to determine if the system is potentially hiding the file as well.
+> Rummage assumes dot files as hidden on all systems.
+Additionally, on Windows and macOS, it will also look at a
-///
+> file's filesystem attributes to determine if the system is potentially hiding the file as well.

-/// new | New 4.4.0
+> [!new] New 4.4.0
-Added symlink following via the **Follow symlinks** toggle.
+> Added symlink following via the **Follow symlinks** toggle.
-///

 ### Results